 If you decide not to fire, remove the cap from the nipple.
-Hold your thumb on the hammer so that it cannot drop freely.
-Hold the trigger only long enough to disengage the sear.
-Allow the hammer to move forward slowly until it resides in the "at rest" position.
+Use a suitable decapping tool like T/C's Decapper.
+Hold your thumb on the hammer so that it can not drop freely and pull the trigger.
+Allow the hammer to move forward slowly until it rests on the nipple.
+Return the hammer to half-cock position.